w3c/tocc/management/Framework.md

 ### Usage Viewpoint

+`CP: Usage Viewpoint vs Use Case Viewpoint - both are used; as are View and Viewpoint`

 #### Overview

 The Usage Viewpoint defines the conventions for capturing how city data might be used to meet the needs of various system actors.